HarryHartono/harryhartono/README.md

 ### Applications
 - **To-Do App**: A simple application to manage tasks.
 Users can add, remove, and check off tasks as they complete them.
-- **Tic-Tac-Toe Game**: A classic game where two players take turns marking a space in a 3x3 grid.
-The first player to get three in a row wins.
+- **Scissors Paper Stone Game**: A classic game where two players take turns throwing either Scissors, Paper or Stone.

 ## Getting Started